TagBites/TagBites.Indexes/README.md

 # TagBites.Indexes

-Wrapper for Lucene.Net full-text search index to simplify creation/search and to store it as single file.
+Wrapper for Lucene.Net full-text search index to simplify creation, searching and to store it as a single file.

 ## Creating Index Example